mwistrand/zepto-jquery-utilities/README.md

 - `loaderMixin`
   * Mixin for displaying an AJAX loader/spinner.
 Objects implement this will be decorated with `showLoader` and `hideLoader` methods.
 A CSS class can be added to the loader element by specifying a `loaderClass` option on the parent object's `options` object.
   * The HTML for the loader element can be specified via a `loaderHTML` string option on the parent object's `options` object.
+  * `showLoader` accepts two optional arguments:
+    1. An optional element into which to inject the loader element.
+By default, the loader will be injected into the `<body>` element.
+    2. An optional callback to execute before the loader is displayed (bound to `this`).

 Example: